KesseNones/CS450-Algorithms-Projects/README.md

 ### fourth_project
 An example of using dynamic programming to make the classic player knapsack problem get solved in linear time (O(n)).

+### fifth_project
+The project is an implementation of the A-Star graph searching algorithm.